KBlansit/kblansit_web/content/post/_index.md

 description: 'Posts Section'
 ---

-Variety of posts including but not limited to: AI, programming, and computers, and homebrewing.
+Variety of posts including but not limited to: AI, programming, computers, and homebrewing.